The Board of Trustees shall consist of between 8 and 10 people, namely:

 The Principal, as Chief Executive, is charged with the responsibility of achieving these objectives through effective day to day management of the school’s staff and resources.

-Board meetings are open meetings and are held monthly.
+Board meetings are open meetings and are held twice a term.

 - Notification of each meeting is on the school calendar.